The

 cross it.
 I got a white wig, a pair of glasses, some different clothes

 and went across to England undercover to use their law libraries.
+I do recall that I actually pretended to be a sailor until I got far from the coast.

 The English hated Thomas Jefferson more than any 'non-French' person alive.

 to death if I had been caught.
 I had no choice though.
-I had to use their
+I had to use the English library(s) in order to make the Constitution lawful and legal in accordance

-legal under the British system of laws and without a single flaw.
+with all English laws and without a single flaw.
 Otherwise

 they would declare the Constitution in violation of their laws, hence